 Like The North Face, Eddie Bauer offers standout products at the technical end of the spectrum and has a fairly large casual following, but they aren’t very popular among the average outdoors-goer.
-That said, we’ve been impressed by their down products in particular, including the MicroTherm series that uses premium down (ranging from 800 to 1,000-fill) and incorporates performance features like stretchy side panels and underarm mesh for ventilation.
+That said, we’ve been impressed by their down products in particular, including the MicroTherm series that uses premium 800-fill down and incorporates performance features like stretchy side panels and interior stash pockets for items like gloves or goggles.
 All in all, Eddie Bauer seems to be making a push to widen their appeal, and we’re eager to continue following their progress.

 Location: Salt Lake City, Utah

 What we like: Retro styling and clear commitment to “doing good.”

 What we don’t: Not a true performance brand and some don’t love the bold looks.